nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2: The user executes `task sort s/a` command to sort the tasks descriptions in alphabetical order.
 The `TaskSortCommandParser` uses `s/a` to determine that the command is a `TaskSortDescriptionAlphabeticalCommand`.
 This command calls `Model#updateSortedTaskList(Comparator<Task> comparator)`, which sets the comparator in `sortedTasks` to one that compares the strings of tasks, and the `Ui` displays the new ordering of the tasks given by `sortedTasks`, where tasks are alphabetically ordered by their descriptions.

-Step 3: The user executes `task sort s/ca` command to sort the tasks by when they were added in Task Book.
+Step 3: The user executes `task sort s/ca` command to sort the tasks by when they were added in task book.
 The `TaskSortCommandParser` uses `s/ca` to determine that the command is a `TaskSortAddedChronologicalCommand`.
 This command calls `Model#resetSortedTaskList()`, which sets the comparator in `sortedTasks` to null, and the `Ui` displays the new ordering of the tasks given by `sortedTasks`, which will be the same ordering as the one that would be given by `filteredTasks`.

 The following sequence diagram shows how a sort by description alphabetical command is executed: